Jobs in the film industry

 Programme researcher

-As a programme researcher on a film, you'll provide support to the producers, director and writers by carrying out factual and picture research to ensure what's being shown in the film is accurate.
+As a programme researcher on a film, you'll support the producers, director, and writers by conducting factual and picture research to ensure the accuracy of what's shown in the film.

 As well as using the internet, film archives and museum collections to carry out your research, you'll be responsible for gaining copyright clearance for the use of music and literary material in the production.

-This area of work is open to all graduates, although having a degree in a relevant subject will be an advantage.
-You may be required to have specialist knowledge depending on the genre of the film.
+This area of work is open to all graduates, although having a degree in a relevant subject, such as media studies or history, will be an advantage.
+Depending on the genre of the film, you may be required to have specialist knowledge.

 Learn more about becoming a programme researcher.